Danilo-Guedes/quikdev-danilo-test/README.md

 3. Change the fake_bucket to a real implementation of cloud file storage.
 4. Create a class to standardize backend errors.
 5. If it were a real project, I would be using TypeScript instead of vanilla JavaScript.
-6. I would put all the code into a container so the development enviroment gets easier to setup.

 ## Screenshots